 - How big is the project?

-Suppose you are planning to start a restaurant.
+Suppose you are planning to start a restaurant or a party venue in Manila.
 You already know that you’re going to need a building with considerable space.
 You also know that it’s going to be a place where a lot of people will be visiting.
 From there, you can deduce the following:

 - Steel beams and bars are essential for the structure.